sourestdeeds/firefly/README.md

 firefly()

 ```
-Below shows a working example with all modifyable variables.
+Below shows a working example with all variables.
 ```python
 from firefly import firefly, tess_viable